Yoga vs Pilates: The Difference and Unique Benefits

 Benefits of Pilates

-Alright, so benefits of Yoga.
-There are some that are gonna be very similar, especially if you’ve watched my video on the benefits of Pilates, you’re going to notice that there are a few that are similar, which is, reduces lower back pain, increases flexibility, reduces stress, enhances sleep.
+Alright, so the benefits of Yoga.
+There are some that are gonna be very similar, especially if you’ve watched my video on the advantages of Pilates, you’re going to notice that there are a few that are similar, which is, reduces lower back pain, increases flexibility, reduces stress, enhances sleep.

 Alright, so let’s talk about why you should do Pilates.
 Besides the fact that I think it’s amazing, you should love it, you should also make the decision for yourself.
 If you want to work on your balance, if you are really wanting to have better posture, better digestion, better sleep, reduced headaches, and have a lot more mindfulness in your life.
 Pilates can help you do all of those things, because it is a mind-body connection practice.
 And because of Pilates’ variety of apparatus and tools and over 500 exercises, Pilates can actually meet you where you are at any age, and at any place in your fitness level.
 So if you’ve never worked out, or you’re coming back from injury, Pilates is it actually going to be able to meet you where you are, and take you where you want to grow.